-Private real estate equity and credit offer exposure to portfolios of properties whose characteristics can offer inflation protection, current yield and diversification
+Private real estate equity and credit offer exposure to portfolios of properties that may offer benefits such as potential inflation protection, income generation, and diversification.

 There can be no assurance that the trends described herein will continue or benefit the Fund.
 Please see the Prospectus for further information on the Fund's terms, provisions and risk factors.
 Please refer to definitions and important disclosures in the Glossary of Terms starting on page 46.